gmd11390/verkada-auth/README.md

 ## Using It In Your Script

-Here’s how to use the token manager in your project:
+In the first part of your script, use the token manager in your project.

 ```python
 from verkada_auth.token_manager import TokenManager